tendermint/tendermint/docs/architecture/adr-versions.md

 of the software that are likely to evolve together, at different rates, and in different ways, as described below.

+Note the BlockVersion defines the core of the blockchain data structures and should change infrequently.

+The P2PVersion defines how peers connect and communicate with eachother - it's not part of the blockchain data structures, but defines the protocols used to build the blockchain.
+It may change gradually.

+The AppVersion ensures we only connect to peers that will compute the same App state root.
+Tendermint otherwise doesn't care about the AppVersion, but it helps to make it a native field for observability sake.

 #### BlockVersion

 - All tendermint hashed data-structures (headers, votes, txs, responses, etc.).